World's End, Kensington and Chelsea

 World's End is a district of Chelsea, London, lying at the western end of the King's Road.
 Once a Victorian slum area, council housing was built here in the 20th century, including the brutalist architecture World's End estate.

 History

-The area takes its name from the public house The World's End, which dates back to at least the 17th century.
-However, like the district known as Elephant and Castle, the origins of names of public houses are obscure.
-Attempts to explain the name World's End are likely to be misled by modern connotations of the phrase.
-A more likely explanation starts with the fact that "end" is simply an Old English word for a field.
-There are many villages and hamlets in Britain that have been called World's End since medieval times, suggesting that the name is simply agricultural.
+The area takes its name from The World's End, a public house which dates back to at least the 17th century.
+However, like the district of Elephant and Castle, the origins of names of public houses are obscure.